Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 - - - -

-## Genuine Challenges in Implementation of Driver Activity Monitoring ##
+## Genuine Challenges in Implementation of Driver Alertness Monitoring ##

-* Driver Support ( Driver should not feel Intrusive)
+* Driver Support ( Driver should not feel Intrusive as he/she is being monitored all the time )
-* Privacy of the Driver has to be protected
+* Privacy of the driver has to be protected.
-* Who Owns this Data and how it is being used ?
+* Who owns this Driver Alertness Monitoring Data and how it is being used ?
-* Whether these data can be used by Insurance Companies ?
+* Whether these data can be used or accessed by Insurance Companies ?

 - - - -